marty-oehme/page/src/content/blog/2025-03-10-taskwarrior-git-backups/index.md

 ## The code

 This should take care of everything.
-There might be some rough edges still for now, but here is the code as it currently stands on my machine fully:
+There might be some rough edges still for now, but here is the code as it currently stands on my machine fully.
+An updated version can probably be found [here](https://git.martyoeh.me/Marty/dotfiles/src/branch/main/office/.local/share/task/hooks/on-exit.git-backup).

 ```sh
 #!/bin/sh